 Chunky Premium Acan Frag

 WYSIWYG Chunky Premium Acan!
-This premium acan has a vivid orange base and violet accents with teal highlights.
 A Lordhowensis Coral can range in any incredible combination of red, green, blue, orange or grey colors.
 Lordhowensis Coral can add a beautiful structure to the reef aquarium due to its colonial growth habit.

 It takes its specific name from the most southern coral reef in the Pacific, the Lord Howe Island.
 In the wild, they’re found mostly in shallow, turbid water habitats to about 20m.
 They are often in protected areas like lagoons, forming colonies up to several meters across.

 Lordhowensis corals are incredibly hardy and fast growing in the reef aquarium.
 They can tolerate a wide variety of conditions including both low and moderate lighting and moderate water currents.
 The Lordhowensis coral can handle a wide range of aquarium conditions, however it does best in an established reef aquarium with stable conditions.

 The Lordhowensis Corals are voracious nocturnal predators and competitively extrude mesenterial filaments and digest organisms within reach.
 Due to their temperament, great care must be taken in determining the placement and distance between Lordhowensis colonies and other species of stony corals.
 Target feed minced mysis shrimp, enriched brine shrimp and smaller pieces of other meaty marine foods for best growth.
 The use of a quality protein skimmer helps maintain water quality and combat the effects of heavy feeding.